The Ultimate Gardening Gift Guide (for any budget)

 A grow light setup is a great gift for someone who is getting serious about home food gardening.
 We grow hundreds of varieties of produce throughout the year and we start all of our annual and biennial plants from seed for the warm and cold-weather growing seasons.

 If you’re growing a lot of plants from seed, a grow light setup is essential if you don’t have a really sunny sunroom or greenhouse.
-We constructed our own DIY growlights (see our DIY grow light instructions & materials list).
+When we first started gardening, fluorescent shop lights were the way to go.
+Today, LED lighting systems are more economical and far more efficient.
+(If you’re curious, you can read more about the DIY grow light systems we use.)

 Gardening Gift #6: Excalibur Food Dehydrator